unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 # Refactoring Existing Code to Work with GMQ

-Since the endpoints of `gmq` are the same as the Exosite HTTP Data API, all you need to do to make your application's existing `activate`, `write` and `record` calls to Exosite use `gmq` instead is to change the hostname in the url from `<PRODUCT_ID>.m2.exosite.com` to `localhost:8090`.
+Since the endpoints of `gmq` are the same as the Exosite HTTP Data API, all you need to do to make your application's existing `activate`, `write`, and `record` calls to Exosite use `gmq` instead is to change the hostname in the url from `<PRODUCT_ID>.m2.exosite.com` to `localhost:8090`.

 For example, take the following `curl` command that writes JSON data to Murano Product ID **dubhxzv0r4e1m7vj** using the HTTP Device API.